Liga I

-Liga I (/ro/; First League), also spelled as Liga 1 and officially known as SuperLiga for sponsorship reasons, is a professional association football league in Romania and the highest level of the Romanian football league system.
-Contested by 16 clubs, it operates on a system of promotion and relegation from and to Liga II.
-The teams play 30 matches each in the regular season, before entering the championship play-offs or the relegation play-outs according to their position in the regular table.
+Liga I (/ro/; First League), also known as Liga 1 and officially branded as Superliga for sponsorship reasons, is a professional association football league in Romania and the highest level of the Romanian football league system.
+Contested by 16 clubs, it operates on a system of promotion and relegation with Liga II and is administered by the Liga Profesionistă de Fotbal (LPF).
+Since 2020, the competition has consisted of a 30-match regular season followed by championship play-offs and relegation play-outs.

-Liga I was established in 1909 and commenced play for the 1909–10 campaign, being currently 25th in UEFA's league coefficient ranking list.
-It is administered by the Liga Profesionistă de Fotbal, also known by the acronym LPF.
-Before the 2006–07 season, the competition was known as Divizia A, but the name had to be changed following the finding that someone else had registered that trademark.
+Established in 1909, the competition began with the 1909–10 season and is currently ranked 25th in UEFA's league coefficient standings.
+Until the 2006–07 season, it was known as Divizia A, before being renamed following a trademark dispute.

-The best performer to date is [Steaua Bucuresti] with 26 titles followed by longtime cross-town rival Dinamo București with 18 trophies.
-Furthermore, of the remaining 21 clubs which came victorious in the competition, eight have won it on at least three occasions—CFR Cluj (eight trophies), Venus București (seven), Chinezul Timișoara and UTA Arad (six each), Ripensia Timișoara, Universitatea Craiova and Petrolul Ploiești (four each), and Rapid București (three).
+FCSB is the competition's most successful club with 28 titles, (Note: Disputed by CSA Steaua București; Romanian courts ruled that CSA Steaua holds the honours from 1947 to 1998, while the LPF and UEFA have at times presented the clubs' history inconsistently.
+See Steaua București football records dispute.) followed by Dinamo București with 18.
+Other multiple-time champions include CFR Cluj (eight titles), Venus București (seven), Chinezul Timișoara and UTA Arad (six each), Ripensia Timișoara and Petrolul Ploiești (four each), and Rapid București (three).

 Competition format

-Starting with 2020, the Liga I has been expanded to a 16-team format.
-After each team plays the others twice for 30 fixtures, they are ranked by total points and then divided according to their position to enter either the championship play-offs or the relegation play-outs.
-At this stage, the points are halved and criteria such as goal difference, goals scored etc. are erased completely.
+Since 2020, the Liga I has operated with a 16-team format.
+Each team plays all other teams twice, resulting in 30 matches per club.
+After this regular season, teams are ranked by total points and split according to their position into either the championship play-offs or the relegation play-outs.
+At this stage, points are halved, and secondary criteria such as goal difference and goals scored are removed.

-The six clubs which enter the championship play-offs play ten games, while the remaining ten in the relegation play-outs will only play each other once, resulting in nine fixtures.
-The championship play-offs winners are also crowned winners of the season's Liga I. The 9th and 10th positions in the play-out are relegated directly to the Liga II, while the 7th- and 8th-placed teams will play a two-legged tie against the 3rd and 4th teams from the second league's table.
-From 2023/24, only 8th placed team will play a two-legged tie against 3rd placed team from second league's table.
+The six teams that qualify for the championship play-offs compete in an additional ten matches, while the remaining ten teams in the relegation play-outs face each other once, resulting in nine additional fixtures per team.
+The winners of the championship play-offs are crowned Liga I champions.

+The teams finishing 9th and 10th in the play-out are relegated directly to Liga II, while the 7th- and 8th-placed teams enter a two-legged play-off against the 3rd- and 4th-placed teams from the second division.

-Also, the 1st and 2nd teams from the play-out phase will play a one-legged game between each other and the winner will face the last team that completed the play-off phase in a European spot.
-The winner of that one-legged match will play next season in the UEFA Europa Conference League.
+Additionally, the 1st- and 2nd-placed teams in the play-out face each other in a single match, with the winner then facing a team from the play-offs (usually the 3rd- or 4th-placed) for a place in European competitions.
+The winner of this final one-legged match qualifies for the following season's UEFA Conference League.